disseny-de-software/exercise_flutter_acs_slides/exercici_flutter_acs.md

 ---

-When showing/editing the info of an user,
+When showing/editing the info of an user (desktop target only!)

 ```dart
 @override